We’ll be building a simple twitter-like site. The source code for the example

-# create a peewee database instance -- our models will use this database to # persist information database = SqliteDatabase(DATABASE) # model definitions -- the standard "pattern" is to define a base model class # that specifies which database to use. then, any subclasses will automatically # use the correct storage. class BaseModel(Model): class Meta: database = database # the user model specifies its fields (or columns) declaratively, like django class User(BaseModel): username = CharField(unique=True) password = CharField() email = CharField() join_date = DateTimeField() class Meta: order_by = ('username',) # this model contains two foreign keys to user -- it essentially allows us to # model a "many-to-many" relationship between users. by querying and joining # on different columns we can expose who a user is "related to" and who is # "related to" a given user class Relationship(BaseModel): from_user = ForeignKeyField(User, related_name='relationships') to_user = ForeignKeyField(User, related_name='related_to') class Meta: indexes = ( # Specify a unique multi-column index on from/to-user. (('from_user', 'to_user'), True), ) # a dead simple one-to-many relationship: one user has 0..n messages, exposed by # the foreign key. because we didn't specify, a users messages will be accessible # as a special attribute, User.message_set class Message(BaseModel): user = ForeignKeyField(User) content = TextField() pub_date = DateTimeField() class Meta: order_by = ('-pub_date',)
+# create a peewee database instance -- our models will use this database to # persist information database = SqliteDatabase(DATABASE) # model definitions -- the standard "pattern" is to define a base model class # that specifies which database to use. then, any subclasses will automatically # use the correct storage. class BaseModel(Model): class Meta: database = database # the user model specifies its fields (or columns) declaratively, like django class User(BaseModel): username = CharField(unique=True) password = CharField() email = CharField() join_date = DateTimeField() # this model contains two foreign keys to user -- it essentially allows us to # model a "many-to-many" relationship between users. by querying and joining # on different columns we can expose who a user is "related to" and who is # "related to" a given user class Relationship(BaseModel): from_user = ForeignKeyField(User, backref='relationships') to_user = ForeignKeyField(User, backref='related_to') class Meta: # `indexes` is a tuple of 2-tuples, where the 2-tuples are # a tuple of column names to index and a boolean indicating # whether the index is unique or not. indexes = ( # Specify a unique multi-column index on from/to-user. (('from_user', 'to_user'), True), ) # a dead simple one-to-many relationship: one user has 0..n messages, exposed by # the foreign key. a users messages will be accessible as a special attribute, # User.messages. class Message(BaseModel): user = ForeignKeyField(User, backref='messages') content = TextField() pub_date = DateTimeField()

 Note that we create a BaseModel class that simply defines what database we would like to use.
 All other models then extend this class and will also use the correct database connection.